List of Y: The Last Man story arcs: "Unmanned" (issues #1–5)

 On July 17, 2002, a mysterious plague kills every male mammal on earth except for Yorick and his monkey Ampersand.
 Two months later, Yorick arrives in Washington, D.C. and finds his mother, Representative Brown.
 After dealing with a rogue group of gun-toting Republican widows, the new President assigns Agent 355 to escort Yorick to Boston, the last known location of the geneticist Dr. Mann.
 They hope that Mann can study Yorick, discover the reasons behind Yorick's survival, and help repopulate the world.
-Three days later, Alter Tse'elon, new chief of the general staff for Israel, is informed of Yorick's existence.
-Israeli soldiers destroy Dr. Mann's lab, forcing her, 355, and Yorick to travel to San Francisco, California to her backup lab.
-All the while, Yorick is more concerned with finding his girlfriend Beth, conducting research in Australia, to whom he proposed over the phone the instant the plague hit.
+Three days later, Alter Tse'elon, the new chief of the general staff for Israel, is informed of Yorick's existence.
+Israeli soldiers destroy Dr. Mann's lab, forcing her, 355, and Yorick to travel to San Francisco, California, to her backup lab.
+All the while, Yorick is more concerned with finding his girlfriend Beth, who is conducting research in Australia, to whom he proposed over the phone the instant the plague hit.

 "Cycles" (issues #6–10)

-The three main characters Yorick, 355, and Dr. Mann hop a train and find themselves in a strangely idyllic town in rural Marrisville, Ohio run by ex-convicts.
+The three main characters, Yorick, 355, and Dr. Mann, hop a train and find themselves in a strangely idyllic town in rural Marrisville, Ohio, run by ex-convicts.
 After a brief rest, Yorick meets and is instantly attracted to Sonia, a convicted drug dealer.
 The Daughters of the Amazon, including Yorick's older sister Hero, track Yorick to Marrisville and threaten to destroy the town if they can't kill the last man alive.
-In the end, their leader Victoria dies at the hands of Sonia before she can kill Yorick.
+In the end, their leader, Victoria, dies at the hands of Sonia before she can kill Yorick.
 Hero kills Sonia.
 Yorick asks the townspeople to lock up the Daughters of the Amazon.

 "One Small Step" (issues #11–15)

-In Oldenbrook, Kansas, Yorick, 355 and Dr. Mann help a Russian woman named Natalya Zamyatin recover two male and one female astronauts forced to return to Earth after being trapped on the International Space Station the day the plague hit.
-The four meet twins Heather and Heidi who are geneticists working in isolation.
+In Oldenbrook, Kansas, Yorick, 355, and Dr. Mann help a Russian woman named Natalya Zamyatin recover two male and one female astronauts forced to return to Earth after being trapped on the International Space Station the day the plague hit.
+The four meet twins Heather and Heidi, who are geneticists working in isolation.
 After Alter Tse'elon acquires Yorick for her nation, 355 tells Alter of the two men coming down in exchange for Yorick.
-Alter tries to use a surface-to-air missile to kill the astronauts but is stopped by Yorick.
+Alter tries to use a surface-to-air missile to kill the astronauts, but is stopped by Yorick.
 Both male astronauts die, but a pregnant Dr. Ciba Weber survives.
 The three go back on the road, leaving Natalya and the Twins to look after Weber and her unborn baby.

 "Comedy & Tragedy" (issues #16–17)

-A traveling group of actresses find a wayward Ampersand, inspiring them to write a play called The Last Man (The main character's name taken from Mary Shelley's novel The Last Man).
-On the night of the premiere, the play is interrupted both by the local women (who find the play to be offensive) and a disguised Yorick, accompanied by a similarly masked 355 and Dr. Mann, looking for Ampersand.
+A traveling group of actresses finds a wayward Ampersand, inspiring them to write a play called The Last Man (The main character's name taken from Mary Shelley's novel The Last Man).
+On the night of the premiere, the play is interrupted by the local women (who find the play to be offensive) and a disguised Yorick, accompanied by a similarly masked 355 and Dr. Mann, looking for Ampersand.
 Yorick discovers that the play ends with the eponymous man killing himself to end the fighting over him, contributing to his growing depression.